docker/docs/engine/installation/linux/docker-ee/suse.md

     Docker is installed but not started.
 The `docker` group is created, but no users are added to the group.

-4. Configure Docker EE to use the `btrfs` filesystem. **This is only required if the `/` filesystem is not using BTRFS.** However, explicitly specifying the `storage-driver` has no harmful side effects.
+4. Configure Docker EE to use the Btrfs filesystem. **This is only required if the `/` filesystem is not using BTRFS.** However, explicitly specifying the `storage-driver` has no harmful side effects.